From the musty catacombs of my idea bucket and reimagined… four years later.

 “He’s been running in the mornings, bought himself some free weights, completely changed his diet, and has lost… What was it, 5 kilograms in the past month?”
-I recounted to my husband.
+I told my husband.

 “Holy… I never knew that Seth could be so determined,” Flynn said in a hushed tone.

 I briefly contemplated a reply to his remark, a means of objecting to his comment and insisting that my son hadn’t changed much over the past month… when I know that he had.
 He was indecisive, unambitious, and content with the lackadaisical life of a child even as he grew into adulthood.
 Now… just the thought of everything he was doing caused a sense of pride to swell and bud within my person.
 I knew his future would bloom into something amazing, and I… didn’t want him to go back to being who he was before.
 Who he was back in August.

 As I pondered such matters, the front door opened and Seth came in.
 As expected, he was dressed in what had become his usual work-out clothes, a faded t-shirt from yesteryear along with some exercise shorts, both a bit baggy on his frame given the amount of weight he lost this past month.
 He carefully undid his shoes and plopped them on the shoe tray before pulling a stopwatch from his shorts, smiling as he read the time.

 “Heh, shaved off 3 seconds today.
 It’s amazing what a good night’s sleep can do for the body.”

 He then made his way to the kitchen, greeting all of us with a good morning before washing his hands at the sink and filling up a glass with water that he promptly chugged before letting out a satisfied ‘ah.’

 “Breakfast should be ready in a couple of minutes if you want to take a quick shower,” I said to my son as I caught a whiff of his teenage body odor.